 Another cemetery is being added, Forest Home Cemetery in Taylor Lackawanna Co Pa.
-This one is now about 75% complete.
+This one is now about 100% complete.
 Check out the video we did on the Civil War Camp 8 museum in Scranton in the related videos section.
 Another burial ground has been added, at the former Rocky Glen Park in Lackawanna County, Moosic Pa. although no none knows exactly where the site was where the bodies were interred.
 In the useful websites section check out the Knox mine disaster link, that mining accident happened in January 1959 and was the start of the demise of coal mining in North East Pa.

 In this section are YouTube videos of historical interest, some filmed locally by us and some worldwide by others.